InspiryThemes/realhomes-docs/docs/contact-page.md

 ## Create Page

+!!! note
-> Note: If you have imported the demo contents XML then this page is already created.
+    If you have imported the demo contents XML then this page is already created.

 Go to **Dashboard → Pages → Add New**